 - Personality changes, including out-of-character behaviors, paranoia and agitation

 Types of Dementia

 There are four most common types of dementia.
 Research shows that many cases of dementia involve a combination of these individual conditions.

 - Alzheimer’s disease – The most common form of dementia.
 Alzheimer’s starts as memory loss and, as the brain deteriorates, can lead to an inability to communicate and can limit the patient’s ability to carry out daily activities.

-- Vascular dementia – This hard-to-diagnose dementia can be caused by strokes, but often develops gradually and can be difficult to trace back to a single stroke or series of strokes.
+- Vascular dementia – This hard-to-diagnose dementia is related to diseases like high blood pressure, high cholesterol and diabetes.
+It can be can be caused by strokes, but often develops gradually and can be difficult to trace back to a single stroke or series of strokes.

-- Lewy body dementia – Signs are similar to Alzheimer’s, but sometimes with vivid visual hallucinations.
+- Lewy body dementia – Signs are similar to Alzheimer’s, but often with vivid hallucinations.

 - Frontotemporal dementia – This type of dementia is caused by shrinking of the brain’s frontal or temporal lobes.
 The result can take the form of behavioral changes, difficulty using language properly or an inability to understand words and recognize faces.

 Most cases of dementia before age 65 are Alzheimer’s disease.
 Other causes tend to be vascular dementia, frontotemporal dementia, head injury, alcohol use or a metabolic disorder.

 Many with early onset Alzheimer’s are in their 50’s or early 60’s.
 Because Alzheimer’s is associated with older individuals, the condition is sometimes misdiagnosed.
 A comprehensive exam by a specialist in memory conditions is important to getting an accurate diagnosis.